- Getting Here

 A number of car hire firms operate in Shetland, including:

 - Star Rent A Car

 All of these companies can have cars ready for you to collect on arrival at the airport or ferry terminal.

-The bus service from Lerwick to Baltasound, Unst, runs 3 times a day and takes 2hrs 25mins, including the 2 ferry crossings.
+The bus service from Lerwick to Baltasound, Unst, runs 2 times a day Monday to Saturday and takes 2hrs 25mins, including the 2 ferry crossings.
 See Shetland Bus Services.